SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 # CS305-2024Spring-FinalProject: Reliable Data Transfer using UDP

 This project focuses on developing a reliable data transfer (RDT) protocol using UDP as the unreliable protocol.
 Specifically, this project requires you to use UDP as the transport layer protocol and implement an RDT protocol at the application layer.
 The primary objective is to design and implement a protocol that can address the challenges and limitations of data transfers in an unreliable network environment.
 The project aims to create a robust and efficient communication protocol by leveraging UDP and exploring various mechanisms for reliable transmission.
-The protocol will be designed to mitigate issues such as packet loss, latency, data corruption, and congestion, which commonly impact network communication.
+The protocol will be designed to mitigate issues such as packet loss, delay, data corruption, and congestion, which commonly impact network communication.

 **A comprehensive report about the implementation details, insights, and improvements is expected.**